Maynard Morrison (American football)

 Maynard Davis "Doc" Morrison (May 28, 1909 – June 2, 2006) was an All-American football fullback and center for the University of Michigan Wolverines from 1929 to 1931.
 Michigan football coach Harry Kipke ranked Morrison as the finest linebacker he ever saw.
 "No one ever got past him," Kipke said.
 In 1931, he was chosen by Grantland Rice and the NEA Service as a first-team All-American at center and helped lead Michigan to a Big Ten Conference championship.
+Maynard also played for the Brooklyn Dodgers of the National Football League.

+College career

 1929 season

 As a sophomore in 1929, Morrison was already a significant contributor at the fullback position.
 When Morrison finished his freshman year, he "was rated the outstanding fullback prospect in Michigan history."
 In the fall of 1929, Morrison missed five games at the beginning of the season due to injury.
 Then, against Illinois, he was placed in the lineup at tackle and became "the individual star of the Wolverines by a wide, handsome and undisputed margin."
 On defense, he was taken out of the line and played at defensive fullback, and when an Illinois back found a hole in the line, Grantland Rice wrote that “Morrison usually picked him up bodily and hurled him back into the breach in the wall.”
 And occasionally, "he was content with merely smacking the ball carriers against the ground as they had never been smacked before."
 After the Illinois game, Coach Kipke said of Morrison, "That boy will develop into the finest defensive back in Michigan’s history.
 His injured knee isn't entirely well, and when it is he will add more speed to his play."